-Sign Up Now to be a 2018-19 12th Year Campaign Site
+Attention High Schools: Sign Up Now to Be a 12th Year Campaign Site for 2018-19

-Applying to college can be complicated, especially for students who also need to apply for financial aid.
+Applying for college can be complicated, especially for students who also need to apply for financial aid.
 High schools can help students navigate these processes by signing up to be a 12th Year Campaign site.
 Sites receive free printed resources, professional development opportunities, and more!
+Schools can learn more and sign up online.